-The refluxing urine increases the pressure within the kidneys and may contain bacteria that can lead to kidney infection.
-Long term increased pressure and repeated infections can lead to damage and scarring of the kidneys (known as kidney dysplasia).
-This can potentially interfere with kidney development and kidney function later in life.
+Refluxing urine increases pressure within the kidneys and may contain bacteria that can lead to infections.
+Increased pressure and repeated infections can lead to damage and scarring of the kidneys which can interfere with kidney development and kidney function later in life.

 Signs and symptoms